KeepCodingCloudDevops5/cicd-practica-yilisramirez/README.md

 - AWS cli
 - IAM user
 - GitHub account
-- Makefile
 - Jenkins
 - Jenkins plugins --> `Folders` `build timeout` `timestamper` `pipeline` `pipeline: stage view` `Git` `SSH build agents` `SSH Agent Plugin` `Docker` `Job DSL`
 - Docker
 - Docker compose

 # Requirements
- As first step we will be creating an IAM user to use terraform.
+1. As first step we will be creating an IAM user to use terraform.

    Open the AWS console and at the IAM dashboard, click on <b>User -> Add user</b>.
 Enter a username and then select <b>Access key - Programmatic access</b>.